Dental Hygiene & Cleanings

 - Crooked teeth that are hard to keep clean

 - Teeth grinding

-For further reading, the National Institute of Dental and Craniofacial Research (NIDCR) has a thorough and informative page devoted to Periodontal Disease.
+For further reading, see the National Institute of Dental and Craniofacial Research (NIDCR) – Periodontal Disease.